Intermittent Private Information Retrieval with Application to Location Privacy: Conclusion

 \section{Conclusion}

-In this paper, we study the problem of intermittent private information retrieval with multiple servers, where only part of the requests need privacy.
-We propose a scheme concatenating of an obfuscation and a standard PIR scheme to prevent leakage over correlation for those non-private requests.
-Motivated by the location privacy, we study a particular correlation structure, that is Markov chain.
-We apply the basic intermittent private information retrieval scheme to design a location privacy protection mechanism that preserves privacy of private locations in the trace level.
+In this paper, we study the problem of intermittent private information retrieval with Markov structure correlation, where only part of the requests need privacy.
+We propose an intermittent private information retrieval scheme concatenating an obfuscation scheme and a standard PIR scheme to prevent leakage over time.
+The download cost is reduced compared to a standard PIR scheme, at the time when privacy is not needed.
+Since the Markov structure correlation is motivated by the location privacy problem, we end up by applying the proposed intermittent private information retrieval scheme to design a location privacy protection mechanism and discussing some specific issues in the location privacy problem.

 \appendices